juspay/fast-time/README.md

 # fast-time

-## A custom parsers using flatparse for data-time.
+## A custom date time parser made using flatparse

 ### Supported Formats of Date & Time